-The MIS Department at The University of Arizona, Eller College of Management offers three exceptional majors for undergraduate students
+The MIS Department at The University of Arizona, Eller College of Management offers three exceptional majors and one certificate for undergraduate students.
+They are

 - BSBA - Management Information Systems Major

 - BSBA - MIS/Operations Management Double Major

 - Enterprise Security Certificate

 These programs focus on the application of IS and its important application in the business environment.
 These programs not only concentrate on information systems and production processes, but also on how to analyze a business situation, to determine the opportunities and threats facing a business entity and how MIS fits into the overall strategy for success.
 There is a strong focus on teamwork and hands-on application.
 You will also have the opportunity to develop skills in potential areas such as business writing and project management.

 A Bachelor of Science in Business Administration (B.S.B.A.) with a major in Management Information Systems is designed for students interested in the challenging, exciting and high-demand field of information systems.
 This field requires a solid grasp of business practices combined with an understanding of the role information systems play within organizations.

 Professionals who practice in the field of MIS serve as a "middle man/women" or a bridge between those who build information systems and the end users.
 They are trained to determine how best to use technology to solve business problems and provide strategic advantages.
 They help ensure that organizations make information available to the right people, at the right time, and in the right format.